MicrosoftDocs/win32/desktop-src/Controls/toolbar-control-reference.md

 <td>Creates a toolbar window and adds the specified buttons to the toolbar.
 <blockquote>
 [!Note]<br />
 This function is deprecated, because it does not support all features of toolbars.
 Use <a href="https://msdn.microsoft.com/library/windows/desktop/ms632680"><strong>CreateWindowEx</strong></a> instead.
-For examples, see [Using Toolbar Controls](using-toolbar-controls.md).
+For examples, see <a href="using-toolbar-controls">Using Toolbar Controls</a>.
 </blockquote>
 <br/> <br/></td>
 </tr>